What to expect

 Short answer: No.

-Hiring the room costs us a small amount each month. if you'd like to contribute to this, the O.P.E.N library or the Meetup/website running costs, small donations are welcome!
+Zoom costs us a small amount each month, and we would like to make a donation to our usual venue (The Victoria Hotel) after the pandemic ends because none of this is their fault! if you'd like to contribute to this, the O.P.E.N library or the Meetup/website running costs, small donations are welcome!
 You can put cash into The Box or it's possible to donate online.

 As well as the monthly support & community meetup, we hold occasional social events.
 Newcomers and old-timers are both welcome at these — just look for Thursday the owl to find us!